amirsaran3/docs/docs/4.tools/near-wallet-selector/core/api/selector.md

 **Description**

 Programmatically access wallets and call their methods.
-It's advised to use `state.modules` if you only need access to `id`, `type` or `metadata` as it avoids initialising.
+It's advised to use `state.modules` if you only need access to `id`, `type` or `metadata` as it avoids initializing.
 You can find more information on `Wallet` [here](./wallet.md).

 > Note: This function will throw when calling without an ID and there is no selected wallet.